Authors of section

 • Creating indentations with fingertips (as illustrated)

-• Failure to pad over bony prominences
+• Failure to place padding over bony prominences

-• Pressure on common peroneal nerve (lateral fibular neck) or fibular head.
+• Pressure on common peroneal nerve (lateral fibular neck) or fibular head

 • Application of a thinly padded cast before swelling has ceased

-14. Aftercare
+15. Aftercare

 General guidelines

-Analgesics should be prescribed for 4 to 6 weeks.
+Analgesics should be prescribed for 2-4 weeks.

 Weight bearing requires protection of the cast bottom with a cast shoe, oversized sneaker, or equivalent.

-The plaster cast should not be removed until the fracture is stably healed.
-This is usually indicated by patient’s ability to bear full weight in the cast without pain.
-For tibial shaft fractures, this will rarely occur before 14 weeks after injury.
-Displaced fractures or fractures due to high energy forces usually take longer to heal.
-It is usually necessary to replace the first cast before the fracture is healed sufficiently.
 Check stability carefully when definitive removal is done.
 Sometimes alignment that initially feels stable will be lost during the first week or two after cast removal.
-It is wise to check the patient within a couple weeks to avoid missing such delayed deformity until it is very hard to correct.
+It is wise to check the patient within a couple of weeks to avoid missing such delayed deformity as it is very hard to correct.

-After removal of the cast, and confirmation of a stable nontender fracture, rehabilitation should involve dedicated knee and ankle mobilization for a prolonged period.
+After removal of the cast, and confirmation of a stable, non-tender fracture, rehabilitation should involve dedicated knee and ankle mobilization for a prolonged period.
 Even if fully weight bearing before cast removal, the patient may need crutches and partial weight bearing for a period after cast removal.

 At this stage, it may be advisable to give an anti-inflammatory for four weeks.

-15. Alternative cast for weight bearing
+16. Alternative cast for weight bearing

 Hinged knee cast-brace

 A fresh cast has to be applied below the knee as well as above.
 The lever arms of the hinge are incorporated in the plaster cuffs above and below the knee.
 Great care needs to be taken to align the axis of the hinge with that of the knee joint.
-Remember that the knee axis is actually proximal to the joint line, roughly at the level of the femoral epicondyles, and that it is perpendicular to the knee’s arc of motion.
+Remember that the knee axis is proximal to the joint line, roughly at the level of the femoral epicondyles, and that it is perpendicular to the knee’s arc of motion.

 This cast-brace, a form of functional bracing, allows mobilization of the knee joint before the fracture is completely healed.
 It provides continued protection of the healing fracture, as well as progressive partial weight bearing, at the discretion of the treating surgeon.